NewsLocal News

 “They have people telling their clique the suicide squad because, according to these kids, that’s exactly what my daughter and her friends need to do," said Adam.
 "She has boys that are telling her you know a dozen times a day that she needs to unalive herself.”

-Over the last two years, Alice has been verbally and physically assaulted at school.
+Over the last two years, Alice said she's been verbally and physically assaulted at school.

 When she brings these issues to administrators: